k-hashimoto/tiny_data_warehouse/readme.md

 > **Note:** Since this app is not code-signed, macOS may show a "damaged" error when you try to open it.
 Run the following command in Terminal to fix this:
 >
 > ```bash
-> xattr -dr com.apple.quarantine /Applications/TinyDataWarehouse.app
+> xattr -dr com.apple.quarantine /Applications/Tiny\ Data\ Ware\ House.app
 > ```

 ---